Home

 Adobe PDF file (Please fill out info form) Second Guitar Part

 HighBirds (Prime) -- subtitled "In Memoriam Iannis Xenakis" -- was written for performance a week after Xenakis's death, and replaced a work-in-progress which I discarded.
 Created from the analysis and resynthesis of the songs of five birds, the music is dense and mysterious.
 The playback part is available on CD from the composer.
-The MP3 link to the left is the playback part for listening or download the non-streaming version.
+The MP3 link to the left is the playback part for listening.
 Available from Frog Peak Music

 Created for the composer and David Gunn for a storefront performance.
 Fun and tricky.